 Marvel is expected to be around 50-60 pounds full grown.

 If you think Marvel would be a good match for your family please fill out a guardian application to be considered!

 Please do not bring extended family to help you make the decision unless they are there interested in a puppy for themselves.
 This will be YOUR puppy, please choose a puppy that best suits your lifestyle.
-We also ask if bringing young children, you respect that they will not be allowed in the puppy pen as kids are very excited, causing the puppies to get more excited and kids naturally want to pick up puppies and we do not allow that as these are other families puppies too and we cannot risk a puppy getting dropped accidently.
+We also ask if bringing young children, you respect that they will not be allowed in the puppy pen as kids are very excited, causing the puppies to get more excited and kids naturally want to pick up puppies and we do not allow as these are other families puppies too and we cannot risk a puppy getting dropped accidentally.
 Again, picking a puppy for their temperament that bests suits your lifestyle is best picked from a mature family member.